dasoljlee/GAM305_Team1/README.md

 Evan: Finishing up the final design details of the level for our final release went very well overall.
 I was able to make the capillary tunnels and Lung 2 level designs much smoother, and I finished the interior of the heart level which is divided into two sections with an artery tube to travel between them.

+Matthew: I believe that our final stage of development went really well.
+Being able to fill out the level and get everyhting to work together all while on a call allowed us to get a better understanding of the different problems.

 ## What parts of the plan did the team perceive to go wrong in relation to the last stage evaluation?

 Jessi: The big issue we constantly have is Github.
 There was a lot of conflicts and we had trouble fixing them.
 One of the conflicts we had was the pause menu being deleted consistently.
 But once we figured out what the error was and how we can resolve it in the future, github wasn't as big of an issue anymore.